corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 java -jar networkmap.jar --config-file network-map.conf
 ```

-Upon successful startup, you will see the following details printed to the console:
+Upon successful start-up, you will see the following details printed to the console:

 ```guess
 Binding Shell SSHD server on port <SHELL_PORT>